pranigopu/mastersProject/NOTES.md

 ---

 Given these facts, if the true hypothesis is in the hypothesis space, then (since it has the lowest $\frac{1}{|h|}$ value) both the MAP and the MLE estimates will converge upon this hypothesis; hence, Bayesian inference is based on consistent estimators.
+Note that if the hypothesis space does not include the true hypothesis (which is usually the case), we will converge upon the closest hypothesis to the true hypothesis ("closeness" can be formalised, as shall be discussed later).

+### Posterior predictive distribution (PPD)
+In essence, PPD gives the probability of a certain observation belonging to a certain concept, given (1) the data and (2) the posteriors for each hypothesis.
+Mathematically, we have that:

+$p(\tilde{x})$